Glastonbury Festival Events Ltd

 Positive Promotion of the Festival and Stewarding

 You are volunteering on behalf of the Festival, who support you in your role and your fundraising.
 As a representative and ambassador of the event, your behaviour and relationship to the public is critical.
-You are expected to be positive about the event and your role (how could you not be!), and to be a friendly face to the public and any other festival staff.
+You are expected to be positive about the event and your role, and to be a friendly face to the public and any other festival staff.
 So please be professional, friendly, fair and firm in your work.

 Constructive criticism is welcomed however, and we have formal internal mechanisms in place for such feedback to promote continuous improvement.
 The press and social media are not the place for complaints.
 Comments on social media from those “in the know” have a tendency to go viral, and may be unjust, poorly considered, unreasonable and lead to additional work for our busy senior management staff.